microsoft/ML-For-Beginners/TRANSLATIONS.md

 We welcome translations for the lessons in this curriculum!

+> Note, please do not use Google Translate or other machine translation tools for translations, but rather use your own proficiency and manually translate the files.

 ## Guidelines

 There are folders in each lesson folder and lesson introduction folder which contain the translated markdown files.